kragen/derctuo/markdown/globoflexia.md

 (Other reversible flocculants might be epsom salts, which can be deactivated by barium carbonate, and muriate of lime, which can be deactivated by soda ash or barium carbonate.
-I've also seen muriate of lime recommended as a *de*flocculant, presumably to throw down vitriol in the form of alabaster.)
+I’ve also seen muriate of lime recommended as a *de*flocculant, presumably to throw down vitriol in the form of alabaster.)